- Georgina D'Angelo

 The campsites tend to fill up quickly, so make sure you don’t miss out!
 If you can, we highly recommend camping in Shenandoah National Park during the weekdays and trying to avoid weekends as they are generally much busier.

-Hiking
+Hiking in Shenandoah

-Along with the scenic Skyline Drive, there are tons of hiking trails to enjoy in Shenandoah National Park, including 101 miles of the Appalachian Trail, which in total stretches over 2,000 miles throughout the eastern US.
-Some of the best day hikes in Shenandoah are Hawksbill Loop Trail, White Oak Canyon and Cedar Run Trail Loop, and Lewis Falls Trail.
+Along with the scenic Skyline Drive, there are tons of amazing hiking trails in Shenandoah National Park, including 101 miles of the Appalachian Trail, which in total stretches over 2,000 miles throughout the eastern US.

 4. Congaree National Park South Carolina